 The most significant change is the addition of a "report" function that allows players to report cheaters to Rockstar.
 The report function will send a report to Rockstar's servers, which will then be analyzed by the company's anti-cheat team.

 In addition, Rockstar has also made changes to the way that the game's anti-cheat engine detects and bans cheaters.
 The company has not provided details on what these changes are, but they are likely to be significant.

 The changes come in the wake of a number of high-profile cheating incidents in GTA Online, the multiplayer component of GTA 5.
 In November, a group of cheaters used a modified version of the game to teleport around the map and eliminate other players.

 In November, a group of cheaters used a modified version of the game to teleport around the map and eliminate other players.

 Rockstar has been criticized for its handling of cheating in GTA Online.
 The company has been slow to respond to cheating reports and has not been clear about what it is doing to combat cheating.

-The change to the anti-cheat engine will no doubt be welcomed by the vast majority of GTA 5 players, who are sick of being killed by cheaters.
+The update to the anti-cheat engine will undoubtedly be embraced by the vast majority of GTA 5 players, who are tired of being unfairly defeated by cheaters.
 However, it's also likely to anger the modding community, who have always seen GTA 5 as a platform for creativity and self-expression.